 Terrain and Difficulty

-Not only is it a nice walk, but there’s also plenty to see and do along the way too.
+Not only is it a nice walk, but there’s also plenty to see and do along the way.
 Scroll to the bottom for more information.
 There are also plenty of places to access the route, so you can meander along Staffordshire and Worcestershire Canal if you fancy a change of scenery.

-To help you plan your day, below, you’ll find some useful information for your walk, cycle or run along the South Staffordshire Railway Walk, such as parking information, cafes and refreshments and other things to see and do along the way.
+To help you plan your day, below, you’ll find some helpful information for your walk, cycle or run along the South Staffordshire Railway Walk, such as parking information, cafes and refreshments and other things to see and do along the way.

 South Staffordshire Railway Walk Route